shjcc/A2-Saad-19938855/README.md

 2. changed from "Add" to "Add user's Phone", this is dependent on what the user inputs as the contact name.
 3. changed "Name" to a drop-down menu with "Mobile", "Work", "Home", "Other"
 4. in the tr element of the table, change the label "Name" to "Phone Type"</p>**
+<p>For task 1, I reviewed the frontend code and adjusted the relevant sections.
+I adjusted the button Add to add the contact's name and phone, that way, whatever the contact's name is, the button will reflect that.
+The next task was to convert the Name in the phone section into a drop-down menu.
+This just involved converting the section relating to Name into a series of drop-down menus including Mobile, Work, Home, and Other.
+The final task involved renaming the phones list to match the new sections like phone_type</p>
 <div>
 <img width="381" alt="image" src="https://github.com/user-attachments/assets/5740efa0-8624-476e-8d18-3b949a48effe">
 </div>

 **Task 2 API Command Demonstration**
+<p>For task 2 I opened a command terminal on my local machine and entered the respective command, for example: <c>http GET http://localhost/api/contacts</c>, for more specific API commands such as getting Phones, I would specify with the contact: id. </p>
 **1. Show the API command for “Show Contact”:**
 <div>
 <img width="325" alt="image" src="https://github.com/user-attachments/assets/b5e5d71e-2832-4f69-bdce-d4c53fe3627b">